zhengzaixiazai/autosub/README.md

 I only write the scripts for building standalone executable files on windows, [Nuitka script](scripts/nuitka_build.bat) and [pyinstaller script](scripts/pyinstaller_build.bat).

 The version after 0.5.4a doesn't support Nuitka build since 0.5.4a import google.cloud package and it contains `pkg_resources.get_distribution` which is not supported by Nuitka due to this [Nuitka issue #146](https://github.com/Nuitka/Nuitka/issues/146).
 You can manually remove the codes include the google.cloud package and build it.
-I will consider remove the codes to support Nuitka build in the future version.
+I will consider removing the codes to support Nuitka build in the future version.

 Nuitka build is pretty tricky.
 These environments I tried and worked.